boytchev/suica/docs/user-guide-drawings.md

 [<kbd><img src="../examples/snapshots/drawing-curveto.jpg" width="300"></kbd>](../examples/drawing-curveto.html)

-A more complex curve can be constructed by joining individual curves.
+Complex shapes can be constructed by joining individual curves.
 The shape of a heart in the following example is composed of 6 connected curves.

 <img src="images/drawing-heart.png">